- Status: Critically Endangered

 Black rhinos have poor eyesight and are rely heavily on their sense of smell and acute hearing to alert them to the presence of predators.
 Even though they look slow, they are extremely fast and agile, with a top speed of more than 50 km/hr.

-They are usually dark grey however, can range from dark yellow brown to dark brown.
-This species has two horns but some can have a third smaller horn.
-What mainly sets them apart from the white rhinos are the pointed upper lip, which they use to browse through twigs and shoots.
+They are usually dark grey.
+However, they can range from dark yellow-brown to dark brown.
+This species has two horns, but some can have a third smaller horn.
+What mainly sets them apart from the white rhinos is the pointed upper lip, which they use to browse through twigs and shoots.
 They are also smaller in size.

 Black Rhinos are solitary animals.
-They generally come together for the purpose of mating, with mothers and calves congregating in small groups for short periods of time before moving off.
+They generally come together for mating, with mothers and calves congregating in small groups for short periods of time before moving off.
 Males are much less social than females.